WesternAI/westernai-website/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

-## 👥 Credits
+## 👥 Team

-**Built by Peter MF Bai** for the Western Artificial Intelligence Club.
+Built by Claude Code while getting yelled at by Peter Bai for the Western Artificial Intelligence Club.

-*This website was developed with the assistance of Claude AI (Anthropic) for code generation and implementation.*

 ## 🔗 Links